grackle-project/grackle/doc/source/Parameters.rst

    On/off flag to toggle calculation of rate coefficients corresponding to bremsstrahlung cooling (``brem``).
 Default: 1

+.. c:var:: int max_iterations

+   The maximum subcycle iterations allowed when evolving the chemistry network and internal energy in :c:func:`solve_chemistry`.
+The default of 10000 should be sufficient in most situations.
+However, certain physical conditions, such as dense gas that has been photo-ionized, can lead to extremely short timesteps.
+In cases like this, increasing the iteration limit by a factor of 10 or more is enough to work through difficult conditions.
+For other situations which are currently not well understood, this will not help.
+If you encounter a situation where the iteration limit continues to be exceeded for extremely high values, please report it.
+The behavior of the code when the iteration limit is exceeded is controled by the :c:data:`exit_after_iterations_exceeded` parameter.
+Default:
+   10000.

+.. c:var:: int exit_after_iterations_exceeded

+   Flag controlling the behavior when the maximum subcycle iterations (set by :c:data:`max_iterations`) is exceeded in :c:func:`solve_chemistry`.
+If set to 1, an error message will be printed and the function will immediately exit with a return value of 0, indicating failure.
+If set to 0, the message will be produced and there will be no further integration, but the function will proceed to a clean exit such that the simulation can be continued.
+Default: 0.

 .. c:var:: int omp_nthreads

    Sets the number of OpenMP threads.
 If not set, this will be set to